Learning to Detect Every Thing in an Open World: Learning to Detect Every Thing

 Simply training a detector on the synthesized images in the conventional way~\cite{maskrcnn} does not work well due to the domain shift (See Table~\ref{tab:ablation}).
 Since real images and our synthesized images have very distinct content and layout, a detector trained on our synthesized data does not generalize well to real images.
-In this section, we propose a simple yet effective approach to mitigate this issue of domain shift.
+In this section, we propose a simple yet effective approach to mitigate this issue.
+We solve the shift by computing mask loss on real images while calculating detection loss on synthesized images.
+Because the backbone is trained on both the synthetic and real domains, it learns an invariance between real and augmented object regions.
+Even though the losses are different for the two domains, they are highly correlated, which makes the backbone network adapted to real images on both tasks.
+The entire training pipeline is summarized in Fig.~\ref{fig:training_figure}.

 Typically, the training objectives for instance segmentation models consist of two major terms: object detection loss and instance mask loss.
 In methods like Mask RCNN~\cite{maskrcnn}, the object detection loss is composed of a region proposal classification loss and a box regression loss, which are used to train both the region proposal network (RPN) and the region of interest (ROI) heads.
-For simplicity, we summarize the objectives for RPN and ROI as one loss.
-The instance mask loss trains the mask head using only positive regions, \eg, IoU with the nearest ground truth~$>$~0.5 by default in Mask RCNN.
+For simplicity, we unify the objectives for RPN and ROI as one loss.

-We propose to bridge the gap between two domains, \ie, synthesized images and real images, by computing instance mask loss on real images while employing synthesized images only to compute proposal classification loss and localization regression loss.
-The mask loss encourages a model to separate background and foreground pixels given a bounding box, wherein only well-localizing bounding boxes are selected to compute the loss.
-Thus, the model will not learn to suppress hidden objects by using the mask loss.
-Furthermore, the mask loss training signal is propagated to a backbone network shared among the region proposal network, bounding box head, and mask head, which makes the box head adapted to real images.
-Since the box head and proposal network are trained only with the blended images without background objects, they excel at detecting novel objects.

-\textbf{Foreground and background region sampling.} During training, Mask RCNN (or Faster RCNN) decides foreground and background regions by setting a threshold on the value of IoU, \eg, regions with IoU smaller/larger than $0.5$ are background/foreground respectively in the case of ROI head.
-When balancing the number of two regions, boxes are randomly sampled.
-Note that we use the same thresholds as default Mask RCNN.
-While localization quality estimation~\cite{kim2021learning} requires carefully selecting the thresholds during training, \ours does not.